What types of organisations are eligible to apply?

 The Trust only funds registered UK charities, CICs, CIOs and exempt charities (an exempt charity has charitable status and is required to comply with charity law).

-We do not fund voluntary community groups, constituted groups/forums, hospices, gyms, sports centres, nurseries, or ‘not-for-profit’ companies, or individuals in any capacity, even if the work being undertaken is charitable.
+We do not fund voluntary community groups, constituted groups/forums, hospices, gyms, sports centres, nurseries, private limited companies, or individuals in any capacity, even if the work being undertaken is charitable.

 If you want to apply for a grant this will need to be done via a UK registered charity, or one of the eligible organisation types listed above.